 Sec.
-1. The membership of the Women's Student Government shall consist of all the women students in the College of Liberal Arts of Alfred University and of the College of Ceramics of Alfred University.
+1. The membership of the Women's Student Government shall consist of all the women students in the College of Liberal Arts of Alfred University.
 Membership is not compulsory with those whose parents are residents of Alfred.
 All members shall have equal power of voting.

 ART.
-III-PURPOSE-POWER
+III-PURPOSE--POWER